drduh/YubiKey-Guide/README.md

 ## Change PIN

-The default PIN codes are `12345678` for the Admin PIN (aka PUK) and `123456` for the PIN.
-The CCID-mode PINs can be up to 127 ASCII characters long.
+The default PIN is `123456` and default Admin PIN (PUK) is `12345678`.
+CCID-mode PINs can be up to 127 ASCII characters long.

 The Admin PIN is required for some card operations and to unblock a PIN that has been entered incorrectly more than three times.
 See the GnuPG documentation on [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for details.